The tablet and smartphone are becoming nearly as ubiquitous in healthcare as the stethoscope. One survey in 2013...

 - Communication: With Wi-Fi, mobile devices can facilitate secure, real-time communications between healthcare providers and patients.

-- Emergency treatment: Information from emergency services can be relayed while en route or even while first responders are in the patient's home.
+- Emergency treatment: Information from emergency services can be relayed while en route or even while responders are in the patient's home.

 - Asset management: The location and status of equipment can now be relayed to make it easier to locate items.